For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We love referral codes.
 In terms of how little effort is needed and how much money you could make, it's hard to think of a better way to earn free money than referring your friends and family to sign up with a few companies.

-There's a fair bit of overlap here with our previous tip.
-Some of the very best referral codes are offered by banks, energy companies (Octopus Energy gives £50 credit) and broadband providers.
+There's a fair bit of overlap here with the previous tip.
+Some of the best referral codes are offered by banks, energy companies (Octopus Energy gives £50 credit) and broadband providers.

 You might find the promotions for new customers (e.g. £100 for joining) mirror the refer-a-friend schemes.
-But there's a crucial difference – both you and the person you're referring get a reward.
+But there's a crucial difference – both you and the person you refer get a reward.

-Cashback sites (which we'll cover below) and automatic savings apps are among the most reliable for this, although the specific offers often change.
+Cashback sites (which we'll cover below) and automatic savings apps are among the most reliable for this, although the specific offers can change.

 5. Get a Student Loan refund